dherault/react-block-text/README.md

 Project status: In-development beta.
 The API will be stable starting with v1.

+## Disclamer

+This project is uncompleted.
+Do not use in production as it holds some bugs.

 ## Demo

 [See it live in your browser!](https://react-block-text.web.app/)